Maryland's 2nd congressional district: Historical boundaries

 In the 1862 redistricting process, Maryland was reduced to having only five congressional districts.
 The second was cut down in size though to only having Harford County, eastern and northern Baltimore County including some areas now within the city boundaries on Baltimore.

-In the 1872 redistricting, Maryland rose to six districts.
+In the 1872 redistricting, the number of Maryland districts was increased to six.
 However the area of the 2nd district increased.
 This was partly because it lost some of its area on the east side of Baltimore to the third district.
 It now also consisted of virtually all of Baltimore county, and the northern reaches of Baltimore.
 Cecil County was returned to its area, but Kent County remained in the first district.
 Carroll County was also put back in the second district.
 Thus the second district in 1873 was closer to that of 1853 than of 1871 in terms of the area within its boundaries.

 In 1890, there was a small portion of the city of Baltimore that was moved from the 4th district and placed in the 7th district.
 It appears this was in the general area where Freemont meets Fulton and then a little further south along Freemont.
 These boundaries remained until the 1898 elections.
 In that year a few more north-west Baltimore neighborhoods were transferred from the 4th to the 2nd district, as well as a few north-central Baltimore neighborhoods.

 In 1902, another change was done to congressional district boundaries in Maryland.
 With the northward growth of population in Baltimore the 4th and 3rd districts boundaries were moved into areas previously in the 2nd district. however areas in north-west Baltimore that were closer to down-town were shifted into the 2nd district.
 Cecil County was moved to the first district.
 The arm of Baltimore County around Arbutus had long been in the 5th District but at this point it was transferred into the 2nd district.
 These remained the boundaries of the 2nd district for the next 50 years.